 II.
-Discussion
+Analysis

 From the Plaintiffs' standpoint, this is a straightforward collection case.
-They seek judgment against GWI for \$406,852-the amount that GWI does not deny would be the amount due, with interest, if it is indeed liable to the Plaintiffs for the BSF.
+They seek judgment against GWI for \$406,852-the amount that GWI acknowledges would be the amount due, with interest, if it is indeed liable to the Plaintiffs for the BSF.
 However, GWI's First Amended Answer and Counterclaim denies any liability to Plaintiffs for the BSF on various jurisprudential, constitutional and statutory grounds.